D4RK009/Musical-Privacy-Policy/README.md

 Definitions

-1. SoundX: The Music Discord bot and all it's versions
+1. Musical: The Music Discord bot and all it's versions

 # What data do we collect?